How to Make Beautiful After Christmas Winter Mantel Decor

 Raising the salvage piece on books gave some extra layer and also helps the salvage piece to stand out from the mantel and frame.

-Tip: Look for ways to add varied dimensions to your styled vignettes.
+Tip: Look for ways to add varied dimensions and varying heights to your styled vignettes.
 Vintage books are an easy thing to vary the different heights while also adding extra texture and character!
 I also always watch for great architectural salvage pieces when we are antique shopping or look around flea markets!

 Tip: Layer candles in front of mirrors to reflect the light and create an even more cozy warm glow!
 You get double duty from your candles!
 I like to use flameless candles on a timer or remote control for safety and ease!